 - Adelle had a urinary tract infection and was having accidents in the house.

-- Her first couple years Kona used to drip around the house.
+- During her first couple of years, Kona used to drip around the house.
 She was also known to get excited and urinate.

 These are just a handful of stories about our pups having accidents in the house after they were potty trained.
-However, after over 16 years of raising puppies Elsa surprised me by doing something different then any other puppy.
+However, after over 16 years of raising puppies, Elsa surprised me by doing something different than any other puppy.
 Not in a good way…

 QUICK RECOMMENDATION: We always use an enzymatic cleaner to make sure we get rid of any lingering pet odors.
 Our favorite is Rocco & Roxie’s Stain and Odor Remover.